Cappella Zen, Basilica di San Marco, stone reliefs and a holy water stoup

 This project involved cleaning and consolidation of three reliefs.
 They include one showing the Archangel which is Byzantine and another with scenes in two registers showing a Nativity and the Flight into Egypt, details of which are illustrated here.
 It is not known for certain whether the latter is Western in origin or Byzantine

-The third relief a Byzantine 12th century Madonna and Child will now be removed from its Renaissance altar frame for cleaning and desalination before being put back over a new lead lining to prevent further transmission of salt-laden moisture from the wall behind.
+The third relief is a Byzantine 12th-century Madonna and Child which had to be removed from its Renaissance altar frame for cleaning and desalination before being put back over a new lead lining to prevent further transmission of salt-laden moisture from the wall behind.